 1) I wasn’t sure I could make it routinely to publication on Wednesdays.

 2) I couldn’t get the GEICO commercial out of my head.
 Much as I absolutely love that camel, I didn’t think I wanted these works forever to be associated only with that.

 So, even though I’d put quite a bit of thought into the 2XHD (Hump Day Hors D'oeuvres) idea, I canned it at the last minute, decided on Media Morsels as the main title instead...and then I changed my mind again.

 I thought I liked the name River Rocks better.
 It seems like a good name, maybe a tad more indirect but still apt: the immeasurable collection of media and information out there is like a gigantic flowing river, each rock on the bottom along the way a potential destination if only we stop, pick it up, give it a look.
 As mentioned in week #1, this digest can and will lift a few of those rocks in each edition with these objectives: awareness, admiration, appreciation, assessment, analysis, advancement, advocacy.

 Far away there in the sunshine are my highest aspirations.
 I may not reach them, but I can look up and see their beauty, believe in them, and try to follow where they lead.

 — Louisa May Alcott

-I offer the reader no guarantees save this one: if it’s featured in Media Morsels, I’ve consumed it.
-I’ve read it, watched it, listened to it, ate it, possibly cooked it myself, researched it, wrote about it previously, engaged with it in some way, shape or form.
+I offer the reader no guarantees save this one: if it’s featured in River Rocks, I’ve consumed it.
+I’ve read it, watched it, listened to it, researched it, wrote about it previously, engaged with it in some way, shape or form.
 That’s the only guaranteed offer in this digest.
 In general terms, then, when I write about it, I've been there, done that to some degree.
 I can offer no more than that.